-- \$4.0 million or 71% of the Proposed FY09 Budget is for Wages and Salaries, of which \$3.8 million is regular pay for the funding of 55 positions.
+- \$4.0 million or 71% of the FY09 Budget is for Wages and Salaries, of which \$3.8 million is regular pay for the funding of 55 positions.
 The budget includes one more funded position than in the FY08 CEB to cover the need for additional staff for water quality analysis.
-The Proposed FY09 Budget also includes \$156,000 for up to five temporary employee positions to cover work during peak periods and to ensure adequate staffing for routine work when permanent employees are on vacation, leave, or completing special projects.
+The FY09 Budget also includes \$156,000 for up to five temporary employee positions to cover work during peak periods and to ensure adequate staffing for routine work when permanent employees are on vacation, leave, or completing special projects.
 The temporary employees will also help cover workload during implementation of the Laboratory Information Management System (LIMS) in FY09. - \$28,000 is for Utilities, which consists of gases and cryogenic liquids used for various lab instruments.
 As of FY08, the budget for the Laboratory's diesel fuel and electricity is included in the DITP's budget versus in the Laboratory budget because the Lab shares a building with the Deer Island Plant.

 - \$325,000 is for Maintenance which includes \$90,000 for Laboratory modifications, \$214,000 for equipment service contracts and \$10,000 for HVAC services to annually certify the fume hoods.
-The (\$35,000) change from the FY08 maintenance budget is primarily due to the \$53,000 decrease in the cost of building modification work which varies from year to year depending on the project.
-This decrease is offset by a \$26,000 increase for service contracts primarily for additional instruments being purchased in FY08. - The Professional Services budget of \$184,000 covers lab and testing analysis services.
+The \$125,000 increase from FY08 spending is due to increases for service contracts primarily for additional instruments being purchased in FY08 and the slippage of some Lab modification projects from FY08 to FY09. - The Professional Services budget of \$184,000 covers lab and testing analysis services.
 The Lab contracts out a variety of complex and/or low volume tests.
-Outside labs are used for emergencies, "second opinions", capacity constraints, and unavailability of specialized equipment or economic justification. - \$884,000 is for Other Materials including \$575,000 for laboratory supplies and \$260,000 for equipment replacement. - \$110,000 for Other Services primarily covers boat rental service on an as-needed basis, boat dockage for two boats, and courier service for shipping samples between laboratories and removing hazardous waste.
+Outside labs are used for emergencies, "second opinions", capacity constraints, and unavailability of specialized equipment or economic justification. - \$884,000 is for Other Materials including \$575,000 for laboratory supplies and \$260,000 for equipment replacement.
+The increase of \$120,000 over FY08 actuals is due to planned FY08 equipment purchases that are carried over to FY09. - \$110,000 for Other Services primarily covers boat rental service on an as-needed basis, boat dockage for two boats, and courier service for shipping samples between laboratories and removing hazardous waste.